Edited by Eric Malicky, MD

 - Removal of the medial eminence with suture stabilization of the first and second metatarsals

-- Keller joint arthroplasty (removal of the proximal aspect of the proximal phalanx).
+- Keller joint arthroplasty: Removal of the base of the great toe joint bone.

 When to see an orthopaedic foot specialist

 For most people, sufficient education combined with following the above non-operative treatment measures will result in good function with fewer symptoms.
 Reasons to seek consultation with an orthopaedic foot specialist include:

 - Persistent bunion pain that does not improve with shoe modification and other non-operative measures.

 - Worsening bunion deformities that begin to involve the second toe, altering its alignment or causing additional pain.

 Click Here for a Summary Handout about Bunions